Ongoing Green initiatives at the Charity

-Environmentally friendly design features at our Hospice
+Environmentally friendly design features at the Hospice

 Ever since we moved in to our fabulous building in 2016 we have benefited from the bespoke design features such as solar panels, green roofs, motion sensored lighting and many more features which are listed in the questions and answers section on the right hand side of this page.